BhautikLukhi/AML/README.md

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.

-### MIT CVCL Dataset [3]

-Contains multiple databases composed of scenes belonging to the same semantic category.
-All images are of size 256x256, in jpeg format.

 ## Evaluation Metrics

 The evaluation metric that we have used to compare the results is SSIM (Structural Similarity Index) [4] It compares two images and gives an output between 0 and 1.
 1 meaning that images are exactly same and 0 meaning that they are completely different.
 We use it to compare the generated images and the ground truth images.

-## Results

-For results, please refer the final presentation in the report folder.

 ## How to run